-For our pets to live healthy long lives, it’s not as easy as cooking an extra serving of what’s on tonight’s family menu and adding to your dog or cat’s food bowl.
-Pets have significantly different nutritional requirements than us and meeting these requirements can cost you real time and money.
+For our pets to live healthy long lives, it’s not as easy as cooking an extra serving of what’s on tonight’s family menu and adding that to your dog or cat’s food bowl.
+Pets have significantly different nutritional requirements than us and meeting these requirements can cost you significant time and money.

 Many pet recipes call for precise measurements of each ingredient (making a digital scale a necessity) and must be followed exactly (no swapping ingredients if you’re out of something).
-Because of this commitment, pet owners may choose to supplement, instead of replacing, their pet’s diet with home-prepared food.
+Because of this commitment, pet owners may choose to supplement, instead of fully replacing, their pet’s diet with home-prepared food.

 Whatever you choose to do, it’s best to consult with your vet and a vet nutritionist.
 Find out the best diet for your pet’s breed, age, activity level, and overall health.
-Be sure to research the types of fruits, vegetables, meats and other foods your pet can eat and which to avoid (like onions, grapes, and raisins).
-If you choose to go 100% homemade, you will also need to include vitamin and mineral supplements in your pet’s diet.
+Be sure to research the types of fruits, vegetables, meats, and other foods your pet can eat and which to avoid (like onions, grapes, and raisins).
+If you go 100% homemade, you will also need to include vitamin and mineral supplements in your pet’s diet.

 At the Co-op

 The Monadnock Food Co-op provides a large selection of fresh and organic fruits and vegetables for both you and your pet.
 Our meat department offers fresh choice cuts and organ meat ground to order, as well as frozen antibiotic-free and humanely-raised chicken.
 Purchase over 20 pounds of bulk food pet food in the meat department and receive a 10% discount.